Uvalente/note-app-native/README.md

-# Umberto Valente Note App
+# Note App

-Note app created in React Native and Expo
+Small experiment in React Native and Expo.
+You can add a note title and body, then save your note.
+Pressing on a saved note will delete it.